 Try to walk for about 30 minutes each day if it’s your primary form of exercise.

 Indoor swimming is an excellent full-body workout that keeps your body from overheating.
 You also don’t have to worry about sweat lingering on your skin when you’re in the pool.

 The main concern for swimmers is highly chlorinated public pools.
 If chlorine irritates your skin, try to shower immediately after swimming.
 Most gyms and public pools offer access to showers.
 Getting the chlorine off your skin as soon as possible will help reduce irritation.

-You should never have to give up on the health benefits of exercise just because you have AD.
+You should never have to give up on the health benefits of exercise just because you live with AD.
 There are many ways to minimize sweat and heat exposure while still getting in a good workout.
-Pack your gym bag with a small towel and a big bottle of ice water and try one of these three workout routines soon.
+Pack your gym bag with a small towel and a big bottle of ice water, and try one of these three workout routines soon.